-Alford Arm is a 371-acre waterbody which was separated from Lower Lake Lafayette by construction of the FGA Railroad.
-As shown in the following pie chart, agriculture, rangeland, transportation, utilities, urban and residential uses make up approximately 55% of the 30,116-acre Alford Arm watershed.
+Alford Arm is a 371-acre waterbody which was separated from Lower Lake Lafayette by FGA construction of the Railroad.
+Approximately 55% of the 30,116-acre Alford watershed is agriculture, rangeland, Arm transportation, utilities, urban and residential (as shown in Figure 7).
 Low water crossings constructed in the 1950's affected water flow through the system.
 Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.